 Over the past few months I've posted a few times about some of the beautiful remnants of Taiwan's Japanese Colonial Period.
-The colonial era lasted only five decades but in the short time that the Japanese controlled Taiwan, they helped to modernize the islands infrastructure and education and helped foster the importance of democratic governance all of which has had a lasting effect on the people of this tiny island nation.
+The Japanese controlled Taiwan for only five decades but in that short time, they not only helped to modernize the islands infrastructure and education but helped to foster the importance of democratic governance which has had a lasting effect on the people of Taiwan.

 It has been more than seven decades since the Colonial Era ended and while there are still quite a few well preserved examples of Japanese architecture left in Taiwan, most of the remaining buildings are in a state of decay and are in desperate need of not only recognition for their historical significance but some much needed maintenance and renewal.

 When I originally posted this blog, I gave a lot of credit to the Taoyuan City Government under Mayor Cheng (鄭文燦) who has invested quite a bit of funds into the restoration of many of Taoyuan’s historic buildings.
 Since posting the article however, the Longtan Martial Arts Hall (龍潭武德殿) underwent a period of restoration and is almost ready to reopen to the public.
 Likewise the Daxi Police Dorms and Taoyuan Police dorms have all had their restoration projects completed and the Zhongli dorms are slated to reopen to the public in the near future.

 The restoration work on Taoyuan’s historic buildings is not only great for tourism, but also helps to showcase a part of Taiwan’s history that was becoming somewhat of a distant memory for the people of the country.
 There are dozens of restoration projects currently taking place throughout Taoyuan and also in other areas of Taiwan where historic buildings from the Colonial Era are being brought back to life.